Khubth/Smart_COntract_Module2/README.md

 - Node.js (v14.0.0 or higher)
 - MetaMask wallet extension installed in your browser

+# Features
+Deposit and withdraw ETH (for contract owner)
+Add items for sale
+Buy items with ETH
+View balance
+Display items for sale and purchase status

 ## Getting Started

 After cloning the GitHub repository, follow these steps to get the code running on your computer: